9 Lesson Option Course

 the decay of the option's time value.
 Time value

-captures the possibility, however remote, that
+captures the possibility, that the option may

-volatility of the underlying stock's price.
+of the underlying stock's price.

 If the underlying stock's price has not been